I'm Stanley Blyth — an assistant lecturer, project coordinator, and PGCE-qualified teacher currently based in Hong Kong.

 Hong Kong is where I live and work.
 It's fast, dense, and genuinely interesting.
-I run, I read, I think about the future, and I spend more time than most people would consider reasonable going deep on things that catch my attention.
+I workout, I read, I think about the future, and I spend more time than most people would consider reasonable going deep on things that catch my attention.

 Stanley Blyth